JOURNAL OF GENTRY GENEALOGY

 (The dates of birth and death of the children of John and Hannah are taken from the records of Alfred T. Cox, a great-grandson of Ephraim Gentry<1>.)

 Nothing is known of John's early history other than the fact that most of his children reported that they had been born in Tennessee.
-The children's birth places indicate that John's family moved north from Tennessee in about 1805.
-It is not until we look at probate records for John, filed in Montgomery County, Ohio in 1807, that we find any documentary evidence of his existence<2>.
+The children's birthplaces indicate that John's family moved north from Tennessee in about 1805.
+It is not until we look at probate records for John, filed in 1807 in Montgomery County, Ohio, that we find any documentary evidence of his connection to this family<2>.
 The estate was closed in 1812 at which time his wife Hannah was made the guardian of the five youngest children.
 She bought 60 acres of land in the north part of Montgomery County, and was listed in the 1820 census but not in 1830.
 The presumption is that she died in the interval.

-By far the most likely candidate as father of our John was John of Botetourt County, Virginia, one of the sons of Joseph-II Gentry.
-Names provide little positive evidence for family relationships, but John was a very common name among the families of all of the descendants of Joseph-II (and indeed the existence of other contemporary John Gentrys eliminates several of Joseph's sons as possible fathers of this John).
-One can see in the case of our subject John that he could have been named for his father, while two other sons of John Sr, namely Hugh and Joseph, were named for their maternal and paternal grandfathers respectively.
-None of the children of John Sr. have been documented as such with the exception of a daughter, Jean.
-The two sons named above, Hugh and Joseph are most strongly linked to John Sr. by the naming of children (one of Hugh's being named Hugh Green Gentry, for Hugh's grandfather, and one of Joseph's being named Hugh Gentry).
+By far the most likely candidate as father of our younger John was John of Botetourt County, Virginia, whom we have mentioned at the beginning of this article.
+Names provide little positive evidence for family relationships, but John was a very common name among the families of all of the descendants of Nicholas Gentry (and indeed the existence of other contemporary John Gentrys eliminates several of Nicholas' grandsons as possible fathers of this John).
+One can see in the case of our subject John that he could have been named for his father, while Hugh was named for his maternal grandfather.
+None of the children of John Sr. have been documented.
+Hugh and Joseph are most strongly linked to John Sr. by the naming of children (one of Hugh's being named Hugh Green Gentry, for Hugh's grandfather, and one of Joseph's being named Hugh Gentry).
 There is no reason that John of Montgomery County, Ohio could not have also been a son of John Sr.

-John Sr. died in 1779, with no indication of the date of his marriage to Mary Green, daughter of Hugh Green, except that his daughter, Jean, was old enough at the time to witness his will.
+The father, John Sr., died in 1779, with no indication of the date of his marriage to Mary Green, daughter of Hugh Green.
 As we will see, John's son Hugh is said to have been born in 1769, and Joseph several years after that.
 It is reasonable to conjecture that John Jr. may have been born in about 1765.
-If the account of the John Gentry cabin in Greene County, Tennessee, in 1787 refers to this John, he would have been in his early twenties.
+If the account of a John Gentry in Greene County, Tennessee, in 1787 refers to this John, he would have been in his early twenties.
 This matches logic quite well.
-The term, John Gentry's "cabin" suggests a small, possibly temporary structure, in which John may have been living as a single man, living as a hunter-trapper-guide rather than as a farmer.
+The term, John Gentry's "cabin" suggests a small, possibly temporary structure, in which John may have been living as a single man, as a hunter-trapper-guide rather than as a farmer.
 He may have continued in this style of life until he met Hannah Cox and married her in his late twenties.
 The lack of further evidence relating to John such as the buying of land, is not at all unusual among the early Tennessee settlers.

 John Gentry's Children